parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-llama3.3-cuda-to-kokkos/output-4/interactions/README.txt.txt

 Advanced Compilation, Debugging, Optimization, and Profiling
 ==============================================================================

-There are a number of switches that can be set at the top of the makefile, along with more advanced compilation features.
+There are a number of switches that can be set at the top of the CMakeLists.txt file, along with more advanced compilation features.

-Here is a sample of the control panel at the top of the makefile:
+Here is a sample of the control panel at the top of the CMakeLists.txt file:

-COMPILER    = g++
+set(COMPILER "g++")
-OPTIMIZE    = yes
+set(OPTIMIZE "yes")
-DEBUG       = no
+set(DEBUG "no")
-PROFILE     = no
+set(PROFILE "no")

 Explanation of Flags:

-COMPILER <g++> - This selects your compiler (GCC is the only one supported).
+COMPILER <g++> - This selects your compiler.

 OPTIMIZE - Adds compiler optimization flag "-O3" and other optimizations.